It’s not a myth but rather a scientifically proven fact that our body and mind changes and evolves every 7 years, during an entire lifespan.

-The child experiences physical and psychological development. sexual organs slowly start maturing towards puberty.
+The child experiences physical and psychological development.
+Sexual organs slowly start maturing towards puberty.

-The thymus considerably decreases in size promoting the development of right, wrong and social responsibility.
+The thymus considerably decreases in size promoting the development of right, wrong, and social responsibility.
 Adult teeth replace milk teeth.

 The child has started creating an inner world of their own with their own heroes, dreams, happiness, dangers, and imagination.
-The direction of the child’s interest is also visible at this point of time.
+The direction of the child’s interest is also visible at this point in time.

 Associations with the outer world increase.
-The child learns to share, interact and control earlier instincts in favor of surviving harmoniously in groups.
+The child learns to share, interact, and control earlier instincts in favor of surviving harmoniously in groups.

 The habits learned all this while becoming a part of the character of the child.